 Account-based marketing is a great practice you can use to find more customers who are similar to your ideal target audience.
 If you’ve already developed your buyer personas, you’ve done most of the work with this step already.
 If not, you can learn how to develop and the importance of buyer personas here.

 When analyzing your customer base, you’ll want to focus on your best and most ideal customers.
 Creating a strategy around this target audience will allow you to find more optimal prospects—those who will be more likely to turn from prospects, to leads, to fully converted customers.

-Take a look at their revenue base, their industry, their pain points, and how your services solve their largest challenges, match with their buying habits, and align with other characteristics.
-The more trends you find, the more you’ll be able to create an efficient and effective account based marketing strategy.
+Take a look at their revenue base, their industry, their pain points, and how your services solve their largest challenges, match their buying habits, and align with other characteristics.
+The more trends you find, the more you’ll be able to create an efficient and effective account-based marketing strategy.